jarronshih/jarronshih.github.io/others/FAQ.md

   - your value

 > Build to CI/CD from scratch.
 From build machine, unittest, integration test to production deployment.
 Everything is as code.
 >
 > Design the architecture: Docker + serverless + high H/A + zero-down time
 >
 > Have Root volume encryption and have a patient.

 - Are you someone who can learn from failure?
-  - Are you self-aware enough to acknowledge failure and weakness
+  - People who accept responsibility

-> SEG case?
+> Early in my career, I didn't have enough habit to have good log.
+Once we had an emergency case came in, we don't have enough informations to troubleshooting.
 >
-> Permission control?
+> From the lessons, I start focus on the important of testing, code quality and operation.

 ### Q: Describe your strength and weakness.
 - Should pick the three that fit the job.

 > I would like to call myself as a Learner.
 I love to embrace new things and willing to adopt for better change.
 >
 > Passion at work.
 Love to build things and felt the great sense of achievement.

 - Should be genuine weakness but not so bad.

-> Go too deep in detail and want to get things perfect.
+> I’m naturally shy at beginning.
 >
-> I’m naturally shy at beginning.
+> Go too deep in detail and want to get things perfect.

 ### Q: What do you see yourself in 5 years?